AudioKit/AudioKit/README.md

 ## Contributing Code

-When you want to modify AudioKit, check out the [v5-develop](https://github.com/audiokit/AudioKit/tree/v5-develop) branch (as opposed to v5-main), make your changes, and send us a [pull request](https://github.com/audiokit/AudioKit/pulls).
+When you want to modify AudioKit, check out the [develop](https://github.com/audiokit/AudioKit/tree/develop) branch (as opposed to main), make your changes, and send us a [pull request](https://github.com/audiokit/AudioKit/pulls).